verana-labs/verifiable-trust-spec/spec.md

 - [TR-6] Every DID that appears as an issuer of a credential during trust resolution MUST itself be verified as a **Verifiable Service** conforming to [VS-REQ].
 The credentials presented by that issuer's DID Document MUST themselves be verified by recursively applying [TR-1] through [TR-6].

-- [TR-7] The recursion defined in [TR-1] and [TR-6] terminates at the **Ecosystem DID**, which is the issuer of the VTJSC and the controller of the Trust Registry.
+- [TR-7] The recursion defined in [TR-1] and [TR-6] terminates at the **Ecosystem DID**, which is the issuer of the VTJSC and the identifier of the Ecosystem itself.
 The Ecosystem DID is the trust root.

 - [TR-8] If any verification step in [TR-1] through [TR-7] fails for any credential or DID encountered during trust resolution, the trust resolution MUST be considered failed, and the connection or credential MUST be rejected.